anquanscan/sec-tools/README.md

 [Pi.Alert](https://github.com/pucherot/Pi.Alert): WIFI / LAN intruder detector.
 Check the devices connected and alert you with unknown devices.
 It also warns of the disconnection of "always connected" devices
 [heimdal-ctf](https://github.com/akhefale/heimdal-ctf): An extensible platform for collaborative CTF challenges of all sorts - although best suited for cybersecurity training.
 [FlipperZero](https://github.com/JMousqueton/FlipperZero): Various tools for my flipperzero
 [Tech-Notes](https://github.com/gigaSecure/Tech-Notes): This is my own notes containing all the information and knowledge I've gained during my studying sessions.
 The notes are all topics that relates to technology such as computers, software or programming.
+[threema-msgapi-sdk-php](https://github.com/rugk/threema-msgapi-sdk-php): Gateway MsgApi SDK - PHP